 David Dew, Managing Director, Saudi British Bank

-Simon Penney, HM Trade Commissioner for the Middle East, UK Gov
+Simon Penney, HM Trade Commissioner for the Middle East, UK Government

-Jean-François Seznec, Adjunct Professor, John Hopkins School for Advanced International Studies, Washington
+Jean-François Seznec, Adjunct Professor, Johns Hopkins School for Advanced International Studies

 10:30 Coffee Break